akuklev/HOCC/README.md

 core one strives to use to derive metamathematical results.
 Fortunatelly, unilizing the approach mentioned in [the draft on unbounded quantifiers](./star-is-more), proofs can be internalized in (“compiled into”) any category with enough additional structure to interpret all constructions used in those proofs.
-[The fifth draft](./finitistic-core) in series is concerned with establishing of a finitistic core system that metamathematical proofs could be compiled into, namely a constructive version of the non-Gödelian theory of hereditarily finite sets by F. Pakhomov, which is the only known example of a natural axiomatic system that is able to prove its own consistency.
+[The fourth draft](./finitistic-core) in series is concerned with establishing of a finitistic core system that metamathematical proofs could be compiled into, namely a constructive version of the non-Gödelian theory of hereditarily finite sets by F. Pakhomov, which is the only known example of a natural axiomatic system that is able to prove its own consistency.
 We develop